freeswitch/freeswitch-contrib/nmartin/osx_address_book_dial/README.txt

 ==============================================================

-Drop all thee files in ~/Library/Address Book Scripts
+Drop all files in ~/Library/Address Book Scripts

 Edit fsdial.py to set up your server information and phone number